Ayankoley306/C/PROJECT/Text Analyzer/README.md

 2. Navigate to the desired folder:

     ```bash
-     cd '.\PROJECT\Recursive Math Tool\'    # For open the projrct file
+    cd '.\PROJECT\Text Analyzer\'    # For the projrct file
 3. Compile The Program:

     ```bash
-    gcc tools.c -o tools
+    gcc text.c -o text
 4. Run The Program:

     ```bash
-    ./tools         # Mac / linux
+    ./text         # Mac / linux
-    ./tools.exe     # For Windows, you can also use: output.exe
+    ./text.exe     # For Windows, you can also use: output.exe
 5. Follow the menu:

- - Factorial

- - Power
+ - Total Word Count

- - Fibonacci
+ - Total Charactor Count

- - Sum Of Digits

- - Even or Odd

- - Exit
+ - Total vower Count

  ---

 ## ⚙️ Usage Notes

+ - First enter the text or paragraph in the text.txt file

- - Follow the instructions
+ - Follow the instractions.

- - When entering the numbers make sure check again.

- - Every operation will show answers.

  ---

 ## 🎯 Purpose

- - Practice functions, work flow, and techneques in C.
+ - Practice file handling, string operations in C.

- - Learn basic input validation and menu-driven programs.
+ - Learn basic file reading and menu-driven programs.

  - Understand how to persist data using text files.